 - "Summarize the five-step process from this video."

-Every answer includes timestamp references, so you can verify the information against the source material.
-This is like having a study tutor who perfectly remembers every lecture and can direct you to the exact moment any concept was explained.
+Every answer includes timestamp references so you can verify against the source.
+Like a study tutor who remembers every lecture and points you to the exact moment.

 Step 6: Organize and Export

 Export transcripts, summaries, and flashcards as PDF, TXT, or Markdown.
-Organize them by course, module, or topic.
-Build a personal study library that grows with every course you take.
-Unlike handwritten notes that remain scattered across notebooks, digital transcripts are searchable, shareable, and always accessible.
+Organize by course, module, or topic.
+Build a personal study library that grows with every course.
+Unlike handwritten notes scattered across notebooks, digital transcripts are searchable, shareable, and always accessible.

 Course-Specific Strategies